HamishDuncanson/pengu-overlay/README.md

 A real-time overlay for streaming.
 Can be easily skinned into different characters.
-My original "Bongo Cat" version released via puush has **85k+ downloads** and customized skins are popular on YouTube and Twitch.
+My original "Bongo Cat" version released via puush has **85k+ downloads**.

 Also see this open-sourced version of my original release: https://github.com/kuroni/bongocat-osu